vasiliqa/mentoring/README.md

 Please don't put mailcatcher into your Gemfile.
 It will conflict with your applications gems at some point.

 Configure server:
-local - ansible-playbook --inventory=config/provision/production config/provision/provision.yml
+Change ip in config/provision/production if needed local - ansible-playbook --inventory=config/provision/production config/provision/provision.yml
+Don't forget to add it to gmail.com white list

 remote - ssh root@server_ip
 nano ../home/mentoring/apps/mentoring_production/shared/config/environment.production